adamwwilkinson/Obsidian-Vault/System's Programming/Pointers.md

 Allow a program to access its own memory.
 This means you can treat any part of memory anyway you want.

 ### What are Pointers?
-1. *Variables* that *hold* the adress of a memory location.
+1. *Variables* that *hold* the address of a memory location.
 2. *Variables* that *point* to memory locations.
 3. Usually something that *point* to memory locations being used to hold variables' values.

 ### The &
-The *adress-of* operator that is used to find a variable's address.
+The *address-of* operator that is used to find a variable's address.
 ```c
 int total;
 ... &total ...